Messy storm set for the Maritimes on Thursday

 Ice pellets are problematic and do make for tricky travel conditions.
 However, freezing rain can be far more impactful as it leads to an icy coating on surfaces and can lead to power outages, especially when the winds kick up.

-Southeast winds are likely to gust from 50 to more than 70 km/h across most of Nova Scotia, P.E.I. and along New Brunswick's Fundy coast.
-Stronger gusts in the 70 to more than 90 km/h range look possible for Cape Breton.
-Les Suetes winds will be even stronger.
+Southeast winds are likely to gust from 50 to 70 km/h across most of Nova Scotia.
+Stronger gusts in the 70 to 80 km/h range look likely for Cape Breton.
+Les Suetes winds will gust up to 130 km/h in Inverness County, north of Mabou.

-There will also be a mix to rain and drizzle across most of Nova Scotia on Thursday evening as temperatures rise into the low to mid-single digits.
+The icy mess will mix to rain and drizzle across most of Nova Scotia on Thursday evening as temperatures rise into the low to mid-single digits.

 Another storm looks set to threaten the Maritimes on Sunday.
 As of now, that also appears set to bring a mix of snow, ice, rain and wind.